szymonmichalski/starid-1/docs/index.md

 *4.6.2017*

-unwrapping sequences is a breakthrough for learning a thousand stars with a recurrent network. accuracy for guessing is 0.001. here are results for a gru cell, first with two hundred states
+unwrapping sequences is a breakthrough for learning a thousand stars with a recurrent network. accuracy for guessing is 0.001. here are results for training a gru cell, first with two hundred states. clock, seconds, batch, loss, accuracy

-    235652, 5819.3, 9700, 4.53, 0.43 (clock, seconds, batch, loss, accuracy)
+    235652, 5819.3, 9700, 4.53, 0.43

 then three hundred states